Crispy Baked Bok Choy Chips

 - Tools Needed: mixing bowl, baking sheet, spatula

 - Prep Ahead: Wash and dry bok choy up to three days ahead of time so they are ready to prep for baking when your snack craving hits.

-- Leftovers and Storage: While the flavor and crispiness is best when eaten right after baking, you can store leftover roasted bok choy in an airtight container on the counter for up to two days.
+- Leftovers + storage: While the flavor and crispiness is best when eaten right after baking, you can store leftover roasted bok choy in an airtight container on the counter for up to two days.